Trying to organize your home and your life? Your first step should be to get rid of some of your belongings.

 You won’t dread moving.

 Few people would consider packing fun, but it’s much less of a chore when there’s much less to pack.
-If you’re moving on your own, having fewer household items to wrap and box-up makes for an easier job.
+If you’re thinking about moving on your own, having fewer household items to wrap and box-up makes for an easier job.
 And when you have less to transport, hiring movers might not be as expensive as you’d think.

 You’ll be more productive.